programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 </html>
 ```

 Right now, we do not have any code in our index.html file.
-Instead, we have a link to sketch.js—note that many p5js and ml5js conventions draw on artistic terminology—and that is where we will do the majority of our coding.
+Instead, we have a link to sketch.js — note that many p5js and ml5js conventions draw on artistic terminology — and that is where we will do the majority of our coding.
 Create a file called sketch.js in the same directory as index.html.
 Make sure that everything is working properly by printing the current version of ml5js.

 ```javascript
 // Output the current version of ml5 to the console